 Within the MECE method, ME, Mutually Exclusive, is the part where the whole is broken down into distinct subsets, that do not overlap, meaning that the items can only fit into one subset a time.
 When MECE is used for problem solving it means that the problem, as well as its solution space is divided into smaller and smaller parts.
 CE, Collectively Exhaustive is the part where any item, out of all items, is fit into one of the subsets, i.e., all the solution space is covered.
 This means that MECE is a method for separating a whole, or a set of items, into subsets, with no overlaps and no gaps.
 By doing that, logical, clean buckets of analysis, will be achieved, which is a very important part of the total problem-solving process, since every bucket means a work stream, that can be handed out to one and only one consultant.

 MECE is based on reductionistic and atomistic thinking, where the common Divide and Conquer algorithm is an apt example that uses this thinking.
 Reductionism is a natural scientific approach and is thousands of years old and goes back to at least the earliest forms of atomism .
 Reductionism refers to any approach to explanation that attempts to reduce complexities of structure (or behaviour) to two or more less complex units, and where the atomism perspective is, from these smaller units, to also want to explain and solve them, to get an aggregate solution to the original problem.
 Atomism (and reductionism) easily leads to what is called framing, which means that the solution will be in the same frame as the sub-problem itself.
 Framing is therefore treacherous and can be deeply problematic in especially two cases.
 Within a complex and complicated context, it means that the solution to the whole, is framed into parts, without any design how the parts will fit and interact together to become a unified and well-functioning whole.
-That is only to try to optimize dependent parts, which is only sub-optimization.
-Regarding problem-solving, a caused problem, i.e., a symptom, can never be solved no matter context, which is a fundamental fact.
+That is only to try to optimize dependent parts, which meains sub-optimization.
+Regarding problem-solving, a self-caused problem, i.e., a symptom, can never be solved no matter context, which is a fundamental fact.
 If we try to divide the symptom into parts, will not change that fact, which once again then means sub-optimization.
 So, in both these cases framing will lead to a sub-optimisation, an attempt to optimize dependent parts one by one.
-The solution for the whole is therefore antisystemic , no matter which dimension that is sliced to achieve the frames.
+The solution for the whole is therefore antisystemic , as Ackoff would have put it, no matter which dimension that is sliced to achieve the frames.

-All solutions to symptoms are suboptimizing the whole, but some symptoms are incidents, which means that we need to take care of them.
+All solutions to symptoms (caused problems) are suboptimizing the whole, but some symptoms are incidents, which means that we need to take care of them.
 For example, when people get burned-out syndromes, we of course need to take care of them, but that will of course not remove the root cause.
 The same goes for if there is a car accident because of a hole in the road: We need to take care about the incident; injured people, car wreck, clean the road, etc., but it will of course not remove the root cause, i.e., the hole in the road.
 There is no difference if we look at the symptom, or incident, as the effect of a cause, since the solution of an effect will never remove the cause either.

 The systemic solution space can only be considered before the root causes occurred in the past, which means that we need to ask multiple why to get to the root causes.
 The root causes together with the organizational principles will give us our systemic solution space for our organization.
 This means that it does not matter if we increase the solution space in the present to cover all the symptoms that the organization suffers from.
 That symptoms are not possible to solve is two-fold; a solution to a symptom only has a suboptimizing solution space according to above, as well as new instances of the symptoms will come, since the root causes are still not removed.
 This also includes that all the symptoms’ respective solution does neither aggregate to a systemic solution.
-At the present time, we can only sense the caused problems, the unintended consequences, from events occurred in the past, but without the root causes, we can never understand the systemic solution space.
+At the present time, we can only sense the self-caused problems, the unintended consequences, from events occurred in the past, but without the root causes, we can never understand the systemic solution space.
 By finding the root causes in the past, we also understand the systemic solution space, which we then apply in the current now.
 This is the only way forward, even if we increase the solution space to be the whole universe, we can never solve symptoms.
 It is the time aspect that is vital here, because events that has already happened due to a cause (that already has happened too), can never be undone (not the cause either).
 Instead, we must change the future way of working, by learning from the past mistakes, so (new instances of) our old self-caused problems are never generated anymore.
 Dissolving root causes means that we are having a continuous and systemic learning by making a new systems design of our way of working, where also the line hierarcy and virtual delivery structures are part of the solution.

 Since the problem-solving process where MECE is included, de facto is never asking why on the problem proceeded from, it will not bring us back to the root causes of our own organizational problems.
 And we are really talking about “back to the root causes” as discussed above, since they can have happened as much as years ago in a complex context like product development, where the feedback loops are generally very long.
 In a clear repetitive context where the complexity is low, like when something is produced, a car or a meal, the feedback loops can be very fast.
 But, no matter context, there will always be interactions between people as well as the need of planning, which are important ingredients of the way of working for any organisation.
 So, if we have problems with the economy, one part can be the efficiency of the current way of working, which then will have its root causes, since it happened in the past.
 Without looking for the root causes, the solution to our problems will be faulty, to say the least, since root causes are fundamental facts that we can lean on.